Bynder/bynder-js-sdk/README.md

 });
 ```

+#### Making requests

-You can now use the various methods from the SDK to fetch media, metaproperties and other data.
-Following the Promises notation, you should use `.then()`/`.catch()` to handle the successful and failed requests, respectively.
+You can now use the various methods from the SDK to fetch media, metaproperties
+and other data.
+Following the Promises notation, you should use
+`.then()`/`.catch()` to handle the successful and failed requests,
+respectively.

-Most of the calls take an object as the only parameter but please refer to the API documentation to tune the query as intended.
+Most of the calls take an object as the only parameter but please refer to the
+API documentation to tune the query as intended.

 ```js
 bynder